richardeigenmann/HangmanQml/Readme.md

 the count property.
 This way if the model is changed the PathView will add or remove the balloons as needed.

-QML gives us the Path object and has a number of [PathElements](https://doc.qt.io/qt-5/qml-qtquick-path.html#pathElements-prop) along which it can lay out the n Balloon shapes that it's "delegate" will create.
+QML gives us the path object and has a number of [PathElements](https://doc.qt.io/qt-5/qml-qtquick-path.html#pathElements-prop) along which it can lay out the n Balloon shapes that it's "delegate" will create.